pokt-network/pocket/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?
 _[Not needed for integration PR]_

-_Describe the tests and that you ran to verify your changes.
+___REPLACE_ME_: Describe the tests and that you ran to verify your changes.
 If applicable, provide steps to reproduce.
 Bonus points for images and videos or gifs._

 - [ ] `make test_all`
 - [ ] [LocalNet](https://github.com/pokt-network/pocket/blob/main/docs/development/README.md)